NACJD User Support

 Contact User Support

 User support staff are available from 8:00 a.m. to 5:00 p.m., ET, Monday to Friday.
 Contact us if you cannot find the answer to your question on this site.
 Our goal is to respond to inquiries on the same day they are received.
-Many of our most frequently asked questions are available as tutorials or webinars in the Data User Help Center and are always accessible.
+Many of our most frequently asked questions are available as tutorials or webinars on YouTube and are always accessible.

 For Questions Specific to Criminal Justice Data